 Join us on our journey of bod – from where it all began to where we are today!

-The bod café bars concept was first planned in 2017 before coming to life in 2018 with our first bod café bar opening in Stafford.
-The aim was simple - create a relaxing and comfortable environment where all of the local community can come together, meet and socialise.
-All of our bod outlets use similar textures and finishes in their look so they all tie in and help to create a comfortable, friendly environment.
+The bod café bars concept was first planned in 2017.
+It came to life in 2018 with our first bod café bar opening in Stafford.
+The aim was simple.
+Create a relaxing and comfortable environment where all the local community can come together, meet and socialise.
+All our bod outlets have a similar look and feel which we’ve created so every environment is as friendly and welcoming as possible.

-Here at bod, we are all about being ‘local’ from using what is available on our doorstep to the local feel of each of our bod outlets and being at the heart of our local communities. bod is a place for the whole family and community – even our furry friends too as all outlets are dog friendly.
+Here at bod, we are proud of our “local” roots.
+We always try to use what is available on our doorstep and are very aware that we are here to serve the needs of our local communities.
+Bod is a place for the whole family and community – that includes our furry friends as all outlets are dog friendly.

-Using local suppliers is very important to us, from the beer we serve down to the crisps we sell – we try and source our produce as local as possible.
-All of bod café bars have their beer sourced by local brewer Titanic Brewery from Stoke-on-Trent, fresh produce from local supplier Freshview Foods who are based in Newcastle-under-Lyme, all our ground coffee comes from Chartley Coffee based in Stowe-by-Chartley just outside of Stafford and all of the crisps we sell are from Just Crisps who make their crisps just outside of Rugeley, again near Stafford.
+Using local suppliers is important to us.
+That is from the beer we serve down to the crisps we sell.
+We try and source our produce as local as possible.
+All of bod café bars have their beer sourced by local brewer Titanic Brewery from Stoke-on-Trent.
+Fresh produce is from local supplier Freshview Foods who are based in Newcastle-under-Lyme.
+Ground coffee comes from Chartley Coffee based in Stowe-by-Chartley just outside of Stafford.
+Our crisps come from Just Crisps who are based just outside of Rugeley, again near Stafford.

-Here at bod, we are very conscious about sustainability and reducing our impact on the environment as much as possible so have taken the following steps:
+Here at bod, we are extremely conscious about sustainability and reducing our impact on the environment as much as possible and have taken the following steps:

 We continue to look at how we do things and are always on the look-out for more environmentally friendly and sustainable alternatives.